-U.S. charges Assange after London arrest ends seven years holed up in Ecuador embassy
+U.S. charges Assange after London arrest ends seven years in Ecuador embassy

 British Prime Minister Theresa May hailed the news in parliament, to cheers and cries of “Hear, hear!” from lawmakers.

-But in Washington, President Donald Trump, who in 2016 said “I love WikiLeaks” after it released emails that U.S. authorities have said were hacked by Russia to harm his election opponent Hillary Clinton, told reporters he had no opinion on the charges against Assange.
+But in Washington, President Donald Trump, who in 2016 said “I love WikiLeaks” after the website released emails that U.S. authorities have said were hacked by Russia to harm his election opponent Hillary Clinton, told reporters he had no opinion on the charges against Assange.

 “I know nothing about WikiLeaks.
 It’s not my thing,” Trump said.